Alecu Constantinescu: World War I

-In 1923 Alecu Constantinescu left Soviet Russia for France, where he stayed until 1935.
+In 1923, Constantinescu left Soviet Russia for France, where he stayed until 1935.
 There he joined the Association of the Romanian Communists in France and occasionally sent articles to be published in the Romanian press.
 However he lost to a large degree contact with the communist leadership in Romania.
 In 1935 he returned to the Soviet Union, and in 1937 he was back Romania.
 He was quickly apprehended and sent for trial before the War Council of the Second Army Corps.
 The court found that prescription had intervened, and decided to set him free on February 6, 1938.

 World War II

 In 1940, when German-supported general Ion Antonescu and the fascist Iron Guard gained the power in Romania, Constantinescu, as most communist leaders in Romania, was interned in a concentration camp.
 During World War II he was successively interned at Miercurea Ciuc, Caracal and Târgu Jiu.
-Set free after Romanian changed sides and joined the Allies in August 1944, he worked for the Bucharest section of the Romanian Communist Party.
+Set free after Romania changed sides and joined the Allies in August 1944, he worked for the Bucharest section of the Romanian Communist Party.
 In 1948 he was a delegate at the congress that decided the unification of the Romanian Communist and Social-Democratic parties into the Romanian Workers' Party.
 He died in Bucharest in 1949.